willfore/mattermost_to_slack/README.md

 Since the export uses all team names.
 Please specify your team name when importing channels from mattermost as well as the team-id in slack.
 This will create both Private and Public Channels in slack.
 It will also match up the exsisting users membership to the channels exported

+## At this point you will need to export the posts as a CSV file and import them that way.
+The rest of this process is not currently working and Slack cannot answer why.

+`mm2slack csv_posts --export-file <path_to_file> --slack-team-id <slack_team_id> --team-name <team_name>`

+This will use the same process as below but will create csv files instead that you can import.

 `mm2slack get_posts --export-file <path_to_file> --team-name <team_name> --slack-team-id <slack_team_id>`

 This is the meat of the program.
 This pices goes through all the posts from mattermost and creates a folder with the channel name.
 Once this is done it creates a posts.json file and inserts all of the posts for that channel into the posts.json file

+Once everything above is complete you will need to compress the folder into a zip file.
+You can also run `mm2slack cleanup` to delete all files created by the program

 # Notes